 For a while, we didn’t dare leave our carriage.
 But there was no air conditioning and it was stinking hot.
 So next time the train pulled up at a station loads of people got off.
 We decided surely it’d be safe for us to go too.

 So we wandered up and down, keeping a nervous eye on our carriage door, and suddenly the train started moving.
 We started waving and hurrying beside it, but it just went faster.

 Help!
 The Train Won’t Stop

-Now we’re really striding out and I thought “I’ve got to get my wife on the train,” so I threw her into the open doorway.
+Now we’re really striding out and I thought “I’ve got to get Sue on the train,” so I threw her into the open doorway.